flatland-association/flatland-book/resources/travelwise.md

 - fewest transfers,
 - longer transfer times (e.g. for passengers with reduced mobility)

-and can include instructions to, e.g., not update the itinerary at every decision point but only if the passenger is not able to stick to the initial itinerary.
+and can include instructions to, e.g. not update the itinerary at every decision point but only if the passenger is not able to stick to the initial itinerary.

 ## Travel Wise Scenarios